tatsumoto-ren/tatsumoto-ren.github.io/blog/discussing-various-card-templates.md

 Though according to Wozniak passive recognition doesn't guarantee active recall, reading the same piece many times has an effect similar to TV commercials.
 You sometimes can recite them from memory just from repeated exposure.
-You can expect to memorize many sentences this way but you will almost certainly not memorize all of them.
+You can expect to memorize many sentences this way, but you will almost certainly not memorize all of them.
 I must point out that it's a mere side effect and shouldn't be treated as an advantage of using sentence cards.